hlin/cts/README.md

 The example above is the minimal example, but there are more JSON fields which can be used to influence the resulting compose:

+- **source** - This is a dict to define where to fetch packages to generate the compose.
-- **source_type** - "tag" for compose from Koji tag, "module" for compose from the Fedora module, "repo" for compose from local RPM repository.
+    - **type** - "tag" for compose from Koji tag, "module" for compose from the Fedora module, "repo" for compose from local RPM repository.
     - **source** - For "tag" source_type, name of the tag.
 For "module" source_type, white-space separated list of module name-stream or name-stream-version.
 For "repo" source_type, full path to repository.
     - **packages** - List of packages to include in a compose.
 Must not be set for "module" source_type.
 - **seconds-to-live** - Number of seconds for which the compose should become available.
 After that, the compose is removed.
 The default and maximum value is defined by server-side configuration.
 - **flags** - List of flags influencing the resulting compose:
     - **no_deps** - The resulting compose will contain only packages defined in the "packages" list without their dependencies, or for a module compose, only the modules listed in "source" without their dependencies.